butlerx/wetty/docs/README.md

 ## API

-For WeTTy options and event details please refer to the [api docs](./API.md)
+For WeTTY options and event details please refer to the [api docs](./API.md)

 ### Getting started

-WeTTy is event driven.
+WeTTY is event driven.
 To Spawn a new server call `wetty.start()` with no arguments.

 ```javascript